A lot or a little?

 The parents' guide to what's in this website.

 What parents need to know

-Parents need to know that this social networking site lets tweens and teens to communicate with people they don't know but uses humans and software to protect kids’ privacy and safety.
-A live staff member moderates the chat room during the hours it’s open.
+Parents need to know that the Kidzworld social networking site lets tweens and teens to communicate with people they don't know, but uses humans and software to protect kids' privacy and safety.
+Admin/mods also patrol the chat room on a regular basis -- although the chat function is available 24 hours a day, and the site doesn't clarify if it's monitored round the clock.
 Staff moderators approve photos, videos, and articles kids post and write.
-Filtration software monitors comments, forums, and blogs and passes flagged content onto staff members for approval, but parents should bear in mind that no filtration software is perfect.
-Kids can send e-cards to each other if they know the recipient’s email address or username and the sender’s email address is disguised.
+(There's a lot of kid-produced content on the site -- and plenty of ads.)
+Filtration software monitors comments, forums, and blogs and passes flagged content onto staff members for approval, but parents should bear in mind that no filtration software is perfect; in addition, private messages don't appear to be screened, so questionable conversations could possibly occur.

 What's it about?